I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

-Why Everyone Needs an Efficient Quality Power Supply From Day 1:
+Using an Efficient Power Supply From Day 1

-- Your power supply has to pull more power from the wall at all times in order to achieve the same usable power.
+- More Power.
+Your power supply has to pull more power from the wall at all times in order to achieve the same usable power.
 This leads to a higher electricity bill.

-- They generate additional heat.
+- Additional Heat.
+An inefficient power supply can generate additional heat.
 Keeping your computer's components cool helps them to perform at a higher level and last longer.
-Since wasted power is dissipated as heat, a more efficient PSU leads to less heat in your case and therefore cooler components.
+Since wasted power is dissipated as heat, a more efficient PSU leads to less heat in your case and, therefore, cooler components.

-- A Higher power bill.
+- Higher Power Bill.
 Just how much can an average gamer save by switching to an efficient power supply?
-While that depends on the amount of time that the average gamer plays and the amount of power which his rig needs here's a basic calculation based on what the additional power would cost, over time, in California.
+While that depends on the amount of time that the average gamer plays and the amount of power that his rig needs here's a basic calculation based on what the additional power would cost, over time, in California.
 Keep in mind that this varies greatly by state.
-For example this chart shows that a kWH in Idaho is 8 cents while a kWh in California was 15.2 cents in 2011.
-Current costs show that the average in 2016 is 18.49 cents and only going up.
+For example, this chart shows that a kWH in Idaho is 8 cents while a kWh in California was 15.2 cents in 2011.
+Current costs showed that the average in 2020 was 19.9 cents.

 How Much Does It Cost to Run Your PC?